rolandshacks/vs64/README.md

 * Integrated MOS 6502 cpu emulation, support for C64 memory model and startup behavior
 * Extended introspection for 6502 cpu states and C64 custom chips state information and memory contents
 * On-the-fly disassembly of C64 program files

+## Quick and Start (TL;DR)

+The quickest start is by opening the command palette and run the **"VS64: Getting Started"** command.

+If you want to do some manual steps or adjustments, these are the individual things to look at:

+* Install the ACME cross-assembler and/or the CC65 C-compiler
+* Install the VICE emulator
+* Adjust your VS64 settings
+* Run "VS64: Create Project" from the command palette
+* Auto-compile should pick up the newly created project and build everything
+* Debug configurations should be ready to run on the internal CPU emulator or VICE

+> **Please notice:** The "Create Project" command does not overwrite existing files.
+In case you want to reset a project, please delete unwanted files first.

 ## Setup